alienfast/find-monorepo-root/README.md

 # @alienfast/find-monorepo-root

-Find the root directory of a monorepo using various strategies together to detect the path including Yarn workspaces, Bolt, Lerna or pnpm.
+Find the root directory of a monorepo using any of the following strategies:

+- Lerna
+- Yarn
+- Bolt
+- pnpm
+- npm

 ## Install